The number of students in your course and how well you know them can influence how you select members for group work and collaboration.

 When students self-select groups, they tend to do so based on previous relationships or characteristics: friends, teammates, organization membership, social groups on campus, ethnicity, or gender.
 Students who have few affiliations may find it difficult to become a member of groups composed of like individuals.

 Homogeneous groups may not need to spend a great deal of time bonding.
 They may already have a high level of trust and agreement, so these groups may fit your intended outcomes best.

-You should consider how to promote inclusiveness or use self-enrollment only for those courses where you have students with like abilities, interests, and affiliations.
+You may want to consider how to promote inclusiveness or use self-enrollment only for those courses where you have students with like abilities, interests, and affiliations.
 You can also use self-enroll groups for groups based on interest, non-graded collaborations, extra credit, volunteer situations, or for study groups.